TheoFEM-TUM/Vampires.jl/README.md

 # VASP Analysis for Materials Properties In Realistic Energy Landscapes
 ## A Collection of Toolkits for VASP Postprocessing in Julia, currently named:

-`VaspTools.jl` is a Julia package designed to streamline the analysis of VASP (Vienna Ab initio Simulation Package) output files.
+`Vampire.jl` is a Julia package designed to streamline the analysis of VASP (Vienna Ab initio Simulation Package) output files.
 It provides a comprehensive suite of tools for parsing and visualizing data from VASP calculations, including electronic structure, band structure, density of states, and more.
-With a focus on ease of use and performance, `VaspTools.jl` leverages Julia's capabilities to handle large datasets efficiently.
+With a focus on ease of use and performance, `Vampire.jl` leverages Julia's capabilities to handle large datasets efficiently.

 ## CLI interface